Christmas

 smiled at the “Sir,” bit.
 Gary was one of the people he had

-apparently been friends with in the alternative universe where he was
+been friends with in the alternative universe where he was the life and

-the life and the soul of the Lamb and Flag pool team.
-He preferred to
+soul of the Lamb and Flag pool team.

-shop door opened and she saw Mickey Smith come in, slightly clumsily as
+The shop door opened and she saw Mickey Smith come in, slightly clumsily

-he was carrying the ‘tower’ from his computer, the one he
+as he was carrying the ‘tower’ from his computer, the one

-had once used to hack into Britain’s defence systems and save the
+he had once used to hack into Britain’s defence systems and save

 “Rickey,” The Doctor said.
 He was bored hanging around and